-- department or delegated entity prior to construction advertising.
+- (4) Required Documents.
+Prior to grant award and/or loan closing, the applicant must submit a completed storm water grant/loan application to the department.
+The following documents must be submitted and approved by the department or delegated entity prior to construction advertising.
 Some documents may be waived by the department or delegated entity on a case-by-case basis if it is determined they are not needed for that project: - (A) The following documents are required for a project which includes design and construction: - 1.
-Construction plans, specifications, and design criteria; - 2.
-Certification by the recipient that- - A. The facilities, when completed, will be owned, operated, and maintained by a political subdivision eligible under subsection (3)(A) of this rule; or - B. Evidence of a permanent easement and legal authority to ensure operation and maintenance of the facility; - 3.
-Certification by the recipient that contract documents and construction bidding will conform to relevant local and state laws; - Certification by the recipient that all necessary easements and land have been or will be obtained prior to construction start; - 5.
-Certification by the recipient that the recipient will construct the project or cause it to be constructed to final completion in accordance with the certified plans and specifications; and - (B) The following documents must be submitted for all storm water grant/loan projects including grants/loans for planning: - 1.
-Certification by the recipient that all state storm water funds will be expended solely for carrying out the approved project; - 2.
-Certification by the recipient that a registered professional engineer has been selected and will perform the services required in section (9) of this rule; - 3.
-Certification by the recipient that the local match is available; and - 4.
-Certification by the recipient that any required section 404 dredge and fill permits from the United States Army Corps of Engineers or land disturbance permits from the department will be obtained prior to construction. - (5) Eligible Project Costs.
-The information in this section represents policies and procedures for determining the eligibility of project costs for assistance under the Storm Water Grant and Loan Program. - (A) General.
-It is the policy of the commission that all project costs will be eligible if they meet the following tests: - 1.
-Reasonable and cost effective; - 2.
-Necessary for the construction of an operable storm water facility or for the completion of a comprehensive storm water master plan; and
+Construction plans, specifications and design criteria; - A storm water management plan prepared according to the requirements of subsection (3)(E); - 3.
+Certification by the applicant that- - A. The facilities, when completed, will be owned, operated and maintained by a political subdivision eligible under subsection (3)(A) of this rule; or - B. Evidence of a permanent easement and legal authority to ensure operation and maintenance of the facility; - Certification by the applicant that contract documents and construction bidding will conform to relevant local and state laws; - 5.
+Certification by the applicant that all necessary easements and land have been or will be obtained prior to construction start; - 6.
+Certification by the applicant that the applicant will construct the project or cause it to be constructed to final completion in accordance with the certified plans and specifications; and - (B) The following documents must be submitted for all storm water grant/loan projects including grants/loans for planning: - 1.
+Certification by the applicant that all state storm water funds will be expended solely for carrying out the approved project;

+- 2. Certification by the applicant that a registered professional engineer has been selected and will perform the services required in section (9) of this rule; - 3.
+Certification by the applicant that the local match is available; and - 4.
+Certification by the applicant that any required section 404 dredge and fill permits from the United States Army Corps of Engineers or land disturbance permits from the department will be obtained prior to construction. - (5) Eligible Project Costs.
+Eligible costs include the following: - (A) Costs for development of a comprehensive storm water control plan meeting the requirements of subsection (3)(E); - (B) An allowance for engineering services for planning and design or invoiced amounts for a contracted engineering consultant.
+If these services are performed by force account, the cost will only be reimbursed by the allowance.
+If these services are provided by a contracted consultant, the costs may be invoiced or the allowance may be requested.
+The allowance for planning and design will be based on a percentage of the eligible construction, land, equipment, materials and supply costs identified in the bid documents or purchase contracts as determined from Table 1 or 2 as applicable.